Are you considering moving to Buenos Aires?

 Argentina Immigration Requirements

-Argentina has very relaxed immigration laws, well, better put: Argentina has very relaxed immigration law
+Better put: Argentina has very relaxed immigration law enforcement.

 Colonia Visa Runs

 Colonia, Uruguay is just across the river, close enough for a day trip and a new stamp in your passport.

 I was guilty of a few (a lot) of these runs myself in my day.

 But to refer to them as “renewing your tourist visa” is erroneous.

 Just like most countries, when you enter Argentina, you receive a stamp in your passport that allows you to remain in the country as a tourist for 90 days.

 Technically you can renew this once more to stay in the country for a maximum of 180 days as a tourist per year.